Skip to main content

 photo credit: The Modern Antiquarian

-Credenhillk Park Wood has something of a historical past.
-Buried within its 224-acres lies evidence of an Iron Age tribal centre and, a good few years later, as a Roman army depot.
-In Mediaeval times it thrived as a deer park (of which some still exist).
+Credenhillk Park Wood has a historical past.
+Buried within its 224 acres lies evidence of an Iron Age tribal centre and, a good few years later, a Roman army depot.
+In Medieval times, it thrived as a deer park (of which some still exist).
 It offers a myriad of paths and a host of woodland flowers in addition to its sleepy drifts of bluebells and fine views of the Black Mountains.

 Features